-As with all forms of investment, there are risks involved with structured products (including those on our website), which are not suitable for everyone.
+As with all forms of investment, there are risks involved with structured products, including those on our website.

-You should access and read the relevant plan documents relating to any structured product plan of interest, in particular: the plan brochure; if / then summary; plan application pack, including, the terms and conditions of the plan; and the issuer’s securities prospectus, final terms sheet and key information document (KID), before making a recommendation to your clients.
+Professional Advisers should access and read the relevant plan documents relating to any structured product plan of interest, in particular: the plan brochure; ‘if / then…’ summary; plan application pack, including, the terms and conditions of the plan; and the issuer’s securities prospectus, final terms sheet and key information document (‘KID’), before making a recommendation to investors.
 Copies of the relevant plan documents may be requested from us.

 It is important that investors read and understand the plan documents explaining the features and risks of any plan and agree to the terms and conditions before investing.
-If there is any feature, risk or term that your clients do not understand or do not agree to, they should discuss this with you before investing in the plan.
+If there is any feature, risk or term that investors do not understand or do not agree to, they should discuss this with their Professional Adviser before investing in any plan.

-Professional Advisers should not invest in, or advise their clients to invest in, our structured product plans unless they and their clients understand them, in particular the relevant risks.
-Our structured product plans should only be considered by professionally advised clients who understand and accept the risks of losing some or all of any money invested.
+Professional Advisers should not invest in, or advise their clients to invest in, our structured product plans unless they and their investors understand them, in particular the relevant risks.
+Our structured product plans should only be considered by professionally advised investors who understand and accept the risks of losing some or all of any money invested.

 Applications to invest in our structured product plans will not be accepted if an authorised and regulated investment firm has not assessed suitability for the investor’s personal circumstances.